JulianDomingo/WebSecurity/project6/README.md

 6. After any successful login:
   * [X]  Set the failed_logins.count for the username to 0.

-7\.
-SQLi and XSS
+7. SQLi and XSS
-  * [ ]  Do not introduce any SQLI Injection and Cross-Site Scripting vulnerabilities.
+  * [X]  Do not introduce any SQLI Injection and Cross-Site Scripting vulnerabilities.

 The following advanced user stories are optional: